nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/quick-start-series/quick-start-dev-guide/getting-started-with-nuxeo-studio.md

 Once your project registered on Connect, you can start customizing your Nuxeo Application.&nbsp;&nbsp;The first&nbsp;customizations&nbsp;occur in Nuxeo Studio, where you can easily create new&nbsp;[document types]({{page space='studio' page='documents'}}),&nbsp;[content views]({{page space='studio' page='content-views'}})&nbsp;, etc. Here, we will change the logo and then create a document type "Contract".

-You can now access Nuxeo Studio from Connect by clicking on this&nbsp;link: [connect.nuxeo.com/nuxeo/](http://connect.nuxeo.com/nuxeo/).&nbsp;
+You can now access Nuxeo Studio from Connect by clicking on this&nbsp;link: [connect.nuxeo.com/nuxeo/](http://connect.nuxeo.com/nuxeo/).

-## Step 3 - Editing the Logo
+## Step 2 - Edit the Logo

 Goal is to change the logo displayed in the banner of the Nuxeo Platform application.
-You must preliminary have a logo in png or jpg.
+You must preliminary have a logo in PNG or JPG.

 ### Studio Customization